 Visit Mexico, one of the best places to visit in 2022!
 This extraordinary country has a rugged and mysterious landscape ready to enchant.
 If you’re planning a Mexico vacation, get ready to discover the best places to visit in Mexico when you go glamping.
 Uncover the mysteries of Mexico’s ancient history from the best vacation spots in Mexico.
 Tour the many beautiful places in Mexico while discovering the exciting cuisine.
 Explore towns like San Miguel de Allende and other top Mexico destinations to see and learn about the stunning architecture.
-These are only some of the reasons to visit, and with so many places to travel in Mexico, a Mexico travel guide will come in handy.
+These are only some of the reasons to visit, and with so many places to travel in Mexico, a Mexico travel guide 2022 will come in handy.
 Keep reading to learn more about where to stay in Mexico, the best beaches in Mexico, and all the top Mexico destinations.

 Visiting Mexico: good to know before you go!
 Useful facts for a Mexico vacation

 As you plan for your trip to Mexico, and you’re searching for the best place to vacation in Mexico, you might also be wondering what currency they use, do you need an outlet converter, and what about…do you tip?
 There are many beautiful places in Mexico, but you always want to try and be considerate and conscientious of locals, so it’s good to try and learn a few words and local customs, like tipping.
 Pick out your favorite places to visit in Mexico and start planning your trip!

 Travel in Mexico: getting there and around

 With 30 Mexican airports with direct flights from the U.S., it couldn’t be easier to start your next vacation in this Northern American paradise.
 Fear not if you’re coming from further afield, Cancun is particularly easy to reach if you’re heading in from Europe.
 There are so many places to visit in Mexico, keep reading to learn about the best ways to get there and travel around.